Get insider access

 Recorded Latency

 The ASUS ROG Cetra True Wireless SpeedNova's wireless connection via the USB dongle is excellent.
 Latency levels are low enough for gaming and streaming video without lipsync issues, though this can vary between devices.
 You can connect to your computer's USB-C port or to your phone if it has a USB-C port.
-The connection's range gets a bit unstable after a distance of about 145 feet, but this should be fine for most people's use cases.
-The dongle allows you to take advantage of LC3 and LC3+ audio codecs for low-latency audio.
+The connection's range gets slightly unstable after a distance of about 145 feet, but this will be fine for most people's uses.

 Connectivity